Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/2.ingest-ldes/README.md

-# LDES client can replicate an LDES
+# LDES server can ingest LDES members
 This test validates user story **As a data intermediary I want to request the GIPOD LDES data set without fragmentation** (VSDSPUB-61) and was shown during demo 2 on May, 24th 2022.

 ## Scenario: the server ingests N-quads